junealexis13/mutation_mdVar_repo/README.md

 - MD Parameter files (.mdp) for Thermostat, Barostat, and MDRUN files
 ---
 NOTE:
 >    Please take note that all scripts could be subjected for further debugging and scrutiny.
-The scripts are written from preliminary use case and could encounter bugs during the conduct of this research.
+The scripts are written \n from preliminary use case and could encounter bugs during the conduct of this research.

 ---

 # Acknowledgements

 > Research Adviser: Sir.
-Arturo Gaitano III, R.Ch., M.Sc.
+Arturo Gaitano III, R.Ch., M.Sc. \n
 > Research Co-Adviser: Dr. Searle Aichelle Duay